Blog

 Be sure to create a variety of consequences that you can apply to different levels of rule-breaking.
 For example, if someone asks an off-topic question, it may be appropriate to remove their post and ask them to make it in the relevant location.
 But you'll need a stricter consequence for someone abusive.

-5. Get the Timing Right
+5. Get the timing right

 The timing of moderation decisions is key.
 But it's also one of the hardest things to get right.